vincentsels/ProjectManagement/README.md

   * Easily **navigate** to data for a specific project, category, user, type of work,...
   * Displays summary reports per user.

+### Project timeline

+* Shows an overview of all projects, sub-projects, categories and tickets for a certain version:
+  * A visual representation of how much work a certain project / category is compared to the rest of the work for that version
+  * A visual representation of how far the developer(s) have progressed, based on their estimations when supplied.
+  * Optionally assign individual colors to developers.
+* See when a certain developer will finish his or her work on a certain project *(work in progress)*.
+* Switch between a per-project view or a per-resource view *(work in progress)*

 ### Resource management

-* For each user, optionally specify the amount of hours per week and hourly cost, default type of work, *(todo)*...
+* For each user, optionally specify the amount of hours per week and hourly cost, default type of work,...

 ## Upcoming features

-### Project timeline
+### Prioritizing features

-* Show an MS project-like matrix of projects, tickets, versions, resources, work done and todo.
-* Allow for easy redistribution of work among available resources.
+* Give issues a weight, based on configurable parameters.
+* Set dependencies for tickets.
+* Based on these and/or other parameters, view the order in which tickets should be handled.

 ### Resource overviews

 * Get detailed overviews per resource - tickets solved, most overdue tickets,...

 ## Credits